edgedb/edgedb/docs/intro/schema.rst

       title: str;
     }

-The ``property`` keyword can be omitted for non-computed properties since EdgeDB v3.
+The ``property`` keyword can be omitted for non-computed properties.

 See :ref:`Schema > Object types <ref_std_object_types>`.